 Conclusion Points

-The Greek days of the week are derived from the names of the classical planets and are therefore related to ancient Roman religion and mythology.
+The Greek days of the week are derived from the names of the classical planets and are, therefore, related to ancient Roman religion and mythology.